 In relation to our supply chain, formal assurance has been provided by NHS Supply Chain to confirm the action it takes to ensure modern slavery and human trafficking is not taking place within the supply chain.
 This continues to be reviewed annually by us and has been reviewed further within the last 12 months.

 Arrangements are also in place to seek assurance from other providers of services through our procurement process and regular contract management meetings.
 Over the last 12 months there have been no incidents of modern slavery or human trafficking identified within our supply chain.

 Within our leadership role with our community we have sought assurances from our key statutory partners on their commitment to tackling modern slavery and we will continue to review suppliers to ensure they have a corresponding ethos.
 Due diligence is undertaken when considering new supplier relationships and any tender process that we are involved in also includes a section on the welfare of their staff and their adherence to modern slavery legislation.

 Our policies in relation to slavery and human trafficking

 In relation to recruitment activity, action is in place to provide ongoing assurance that all colleagues employed on a permanent or temporary basis are subject to identity and right to work checks to ensure that they are not the subject of modern slavery or human trafficking.

-We have a number of other policies in place to ensure compliance with legislation including a well-established Whistleblowing Policy, which encourages colleagues to disclose issues and concerns and our Freedom to Speak Up Guardians are readily available as a point of contact.
+We have a number of other policies in place to ensure compliance with legislation including a Declaration of Interest Policy and a well-established Whistleblowing Policy, which encourages colleagues to disclose issues or concerns, and our Freedom to Speak Up Guardians are readily available as a point of contact.

 Training on modern slavery and trafficking